olofalmqvist/Python-BJG/README.md

-# Python-BJG
+# Black Jack in Python

+## Introduction
-Black Jack game written in Python.
+This is a Black Jack game written in Python by using OOP.

+## Suggestions
+Feel free to contribute to this project by forking and adding suggestions for improvements.